How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 groups cherry

-Users added to the sudo group acquire permissions to run elevated tasks on the system using the sudo command.
+Users added to the sudo group can run elevated tasks on the system using the sudo command.

 There are two main ways of adding a user to the sudo group.
 You can use the usermod or adduser commands.
 Let's take a look at each of these.

-Adding a regular user to sudo group using usermod command
+Adding a regular user to the sudo group using usermod command

-The usermod command is a command-line tool used to modify user accounts.
-It modifies various user attributes including the uid, shell, and login name.
-You can also use it to change the user’s default group and add a user to an existing group.
+The usermod command is a command-line tool for modifying user accounts.
+It modifies various user attributes, including the uid, shell, and login name.
+You can also use it to change the user's default group and add a user to an existing group.

 To add a user to the sudo group, use the usermod syntax as shown below.